Ensuring Successful Product Development of Intelligent Sensing Systems for Autonomous Vehicles

 AEye is a perfect example of this as a developer of artificial perception systems for autonomous vehicles.
 The technology evolved from CEO Luis Dussan’s work designing surveillance, reconnaissance, and defense systems for fighter jets.
 It mimics human perception by bringing together software extensibility, artificial intelligence (AI), and smart, agile sensors that combine LiDAR and cameras.

-Change control is, of course, front and center in this “flavor” of new product introduction (NPI), but quality management system documentation for ISO and the International Automotive Task Force (IATF) is also critical.
+Change control is, of course, front and center in this “flavor” of new product introduction (NPI), but quality management system software documentation for ISO and the International Automotive Task Force (IATF) is also critical.

 Key features for success